 - Provides a total Proposition 98 General Fund funding level of \$110.6 billion in 2021-22, \$107.4 billion in 2022-23, and \$108.3 billion in 2023-24.
-The Legislative Budget accounts for higher LAO projected property taxes than the May Revision, resulting in a higher guarantee. - Provides \$597 million above the Test One guarantee level in 2023-24 for Universal Transitional Kindergarten enrollment growth, and fully funds quality UTK standards launching in the 2025-26 school year for 10:1 class ratios, teachers, and classroom aides. - Increases the projected Proposition 98 "Rainy Day" fund (PSSSA) to \$10.829 billion through the Budget year.
+The Assembly Budget accounts for higher LAO projected property taxes than the May Revision, resulting in a higher guarantee. - Provides \$597 million above the Test One guarantee level in 2023-24 for Universal Transitional Kindergarten enrollment growth, and fully funds quality UTK standards launching in the 2025-26 school year for 10:1 class ratios, teachers, and classroom aides. - Increases the projected Proposition 98 "Rainy Day" fund (PSSSA) to \$10.829 billion through the Budget year.
 The current Rainy Day fund balance continues to trigger the statutory 10% cap on local school district reserves, and would reach the state constitutional cap. - Provides an increase of \$3.4 billion in Proposition 98 funding for the Local Control Funding Formula (LCFF), reflecting Universal Transitional Kindergarten (UTK) enrollment and an 8.22% percent cost-of-living adjustment (COLA) in 2023-24.
-Total Budget Year LCFF is estimated at \$79.8 billion. - Reduces the one-time surplus available for the Arts, Music, and Instruction Materials Block Grant and Learning Recovery Emergency Block Grant by a combined total of \$695 million. - Delays the one-time surplus for various un-awarded competitive grant programs from the 2020-21 and 2021-22 fiscal years by a total of \$1.66 billion. - Implements the voter-approved Arts and Music in Schools Act funding, \$933 million General Fund in the 2023-24 Budget.
+Total Budget Year LCFF is estimated at \$79.8 billion. - Authorizes a Proposition 98 Rainy Day fund (PSSSA) withdrawal of up to \$4.3 billion dollars, contingent on a drop in 2023-24 Proposition 98 guarantee projections and a Fiscal State of Emergency declaration, on or before January 15, 2024, in order to fully protect the Budget Act's LCFF increases and the statutory COLA. - Reduces the one-time surplus available for the Arts, Music, and Instruction Materials Block Grant and Learning Recovery Emergency Block Grant by a combined total of \$750 million. - Delays the one-time surplus for various un-awarded competitive grant programs from the 2020-21 and 2021-22 Budget Acts by a total of \$662.657 million to the 2024-25 Budget Year. - Implements the voter-approved Arts and Music in Schools Act funding, \$933 million General Fund in the 2023-24 Budget.
 Adopts implementation trailer bill language. - Authorizes a new, ongoing \$300 million LCFF equity multiplier and LCAP accountability system changes, to target low-performing student groups.
 Provides \$2 million for an associated System of Support proposal.
-Amendments to the May Revision proposals include: - Clarifying formula with evidence-based and improved services for school site students, and include annual school-type data reporting. - Require an independent study of Equity Multiplier school site outcomes.